Skip to main content

 How to deal with bandwidth limits

-Feeling squeezed by your bandwidth?
-Fear not — there are a few things both streamers and viewers can do to adapt.
-Let’s take a closer look at them.
+There are a few things both streamers and viewers can do to adapt to bandwidth limits.

 • High-efficiency video coding (HEVC) or H.265.
 This is an extended version of H.264 or AVC, which is the industry standard for video compression.
 HEVC enables video compression without affecting the quality — it allows for a smaller file size that requires less bandwidth.
 Plus, viewers whose devices are compatible with H.265 also need less bandwidth; hence, they have a better chance of watching the stream in premium quality.